Jealousy can ruin your relationship, but here's how to stop that from happening.

-Another jealousy trigger can come up in social situations.
-Especially if your partner is more extroverted than you are or if he or she is a flirt, this can bring up jealousy in an instant.
-Even if your partner only has eyes for you, the cruel comparison game that you play in your mind is a trigger that will ruin the fun of a party or night out with your beloved.
+Another jealousy trigger can come up in social situations, especially if your partner is more extroverted than you are or if he or she is a flirt.
+Even if your partner only has eyes for you, the cruel comparison game that you play in your mind is a trigger.

 Distance in the relationship will also trigger jealousy.
 If you and your partner are physically apart either temporarily or on a long-term basis, this can makes it a challenge to stay connected and maintain trust.
 Physical absence is not good for an imagination prone to jealousy.

-Emotional distance in a relationship will most certainly trigger jealousy too.
-Unresolved disagreements, misunderstandings and long-held resentments can all stir up jealous thoughts and cause you to act in ways you might not otherwise act.
+Emotional distance in a relationship will most certainly trigger jealousy, too.
+Unresolved disagreements, misunderstandings and long-held resentments can all stir up jealous thoughts and cause you to act in ways you might not otherwise.

-- Question.
-Write down the thoughts you're having about your partner's ex, the flirting or your fears that you will be betrayed and left.
+Write down the thoughts you're having about your partner's ex, the flirting, or your fears that you will be betrayed and left.
 Write it all down without censoring yourself and then focus in on the central thought or belief.
 Question it.
 Look for facts to show you that this thought or belief is not as solid and "true" as you might think.

 4. Take a brisk walk alone.